IAM-oscar/iam-learning-journey/Day-01-IAM-Fundamentals/01-user-provisioning/README.md

 ## 10. Audit Evidence

-Microsoft Entra audit logs will be used to verify that the provisioning activities were recorded.
+Microsoft Entra audit logs are used to verify that the provisioning activities were recorded.

 Navigate to: